 *There may be a small number of students who cannot access the application through QSIS because, for example, they are on a leave of absence / Erasmus year.
 These students should email firstname.lastname@example.org to establish whether they are eligible to apply.
 If so, a paper form may be issued.

 SU Advice has partnered with local foodbanks which can provide practical support if you're struggling to afford food.
 Get in touch with us as soon as you realise you're in need.

 Please email us on email@example.com for further information on any of the above.

-At these unprecedented times, it is important to look after your mental and physical health.
+Covid-19 is still affecting many aspects of our lives so it remains important to look after your mental and physical health.

 - Where can I find more information?

 The University’s updated COVID-19 FAQs are available here - or you can contact your School, or email Advice SU on firstname.lastname@example.org